View in other NatureServe Network Field Guides

 Physaria pachyphylla, SOC

-not 2-lobed, and narrowly elliptic to ovoid, 3-6 mm tall.
-Style is more than half the length of the fruit (silicle).
+not 2-lobed), and narrowly elliptic to globose, 3-6 mm tall.
+Style is 1-3 mm long, shorter than the mature fruit (silicle).

 *Basal leaves have distinct petioles and blades.
 Blades are spatulate to oblanceolate in shape, nearly 1 mm thick and cupped (but not folded), and with entire margins [key characteristic].